 The Department of Speech and Hearing Sciences offers degree programs leading to a Bachelor of Arts in Speech and Hearing Sciences and a Master of Science in Speech and Hearing Sciences in speech-language pathology.
 Training in speech and hearing sciences through the bachelor’s degree is considered pre-professional.
 Post-baccalaureate coursework is available to prepare students with bachelor’s degrees in related areas for graduate study in speech-language pathology.
 State and national clinical and educational certifications and licensure require completion of the master’s degree.
 Graduate students are prepared as speech-language pathologists to provide direct and consultative services in educational and medical settings.

-The master’s (MS) education program in speech-language pathology at Washington State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA), 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+The Master of Science in Speech and Hearing Sciences at Washington State University Elson S. Floyd College of Medicine is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA), 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
 The graduate program in speech-language pathology is recognized at the state level by the Washington State Board of Education.

 Faculty expertise spans neurodevelopmental and neurodegenerative disorders affecting communication.
 They study and treat complex disorders, such as autism, childhood apraxia of speech, speech neurophysiology, childhood deafness, and amyotrophic lateral sclerosis (ALS), taking what they learn to Spokane and beyond.

 See the faculty experts page for more on our faculty research strengths.

 Autism Spectrum Disorder (ASD)